rsaarelm/tt/README.md

 ## Bugs

-Time tracking currently throws away time zone information, so clock in / clock out pairs that change time zone offset will result in wrong interval sizes and may cause parse errors if the local time of the clock out is earlier than the local time of the clock in.
-This will happen if the work session spans a daylight saving time transition.
+Clock in / clock out processing currently throws out time zone information.
+Doing clocked work sessions across a daylight saving time transition or when the system clock moves to a different time zone can cause invalid logs.

 Goals table columns go out of alignment when a colored deadline value is printed due to printf counting the color setting ANSI escape code as part of